 This function will be usable, however, only by the owners of a latest-generation Huawei device, with the new one on board EMUI 9.
 Once you have set up your smartphone on the computer, using this service, you can use this shortcut whenever you need it.

 Matebook 13 has a module Wi-Fi ac Dual Band (Intel AC9560) with good performance and excellent coverage, managing to generate an important flow of information even in the most difficult to reach corners of the home.
 Unfortunately there is no Ethernet input, not even in the adapter provided in the package.
-On the latter we find, in fact, a door USB Type-C, a input VGA and a door HDMI.
+On the latter we find, in fact, a door USB Type-C, for an input VGA and a door HDMI.
 As mentioned above, on the notebook we find two USB type C, which however are not enabled to perform the same operations.
 The right one allows the sharing of video content and data transfer, while the one on the left is responsible for charging the device and transferring data.